cyberark/conjur-puppet/README.md

 establishing a Conjur host identity and allows authorized Puppet nodes to fetch secrets from Conjur.

+You can find our official distributable releases on Puppet Forge under [`cyberark/conjur`](https://forge.puppet.com/cyberark/conjur).

 ## Setup

 ### Setup requirements